jacek-marchwicki/ConsoleSettings/README.md

 # Attention

-do not call install.sh if you are not shure that everyting work fine. install.sh create .bak files everytime it will be invoked - its mean that if you call it twice first version of bak fille will be replaced.
+* do not call install.sh if you are not sure that everything work fine.
+* install.sh create .bak files everytime it will be invoked - its mean that **if you call install.sh twice first version of bak file will be replaced**.
-After everything goes OK you can easly repeat install command (your old backup still will be replaced - but if everyting is ok you do not need it).
+After everything goes OK you can easly repeat install command (your old backup still will be replaced - but if everything is ok you do not need it).

-# Instalation
+# Installation

 run this commands: